Olupaula/nursery/readme.md

 ### NURSERY
 This is [model](https://learn.microsoft.com/en-us/windows/ai/windows-ml/what-is-a-machine-learning-model)
 that predicts whether a child will be admitted to a nursery school or not on the basis of a number of features.
-Suppose you want your child to be admitted to such a school The model is important to a school since, the school can use it to objectively determine whom should admitted and who should not.
+Suppose you want your child to be admitted to such a school.
+The model is important to a school since, the school can use it to objectively determine whom should admitted and who should not.
 A thousand argument can go on between staffs of the school and parents if a child were to be arbitrarily rejected.